ThatoTjotola/ThatoTjotola/README.md

 Role: Library Assistant Support
 Description: Assisted in managing and supporting a WPF-based library system, providing technical support to students and staff.
 Technologies: cant disclose

-**Personal Projects**

-Facial Recognition System

-Role: Developer

-Description: Developed a facial recognition system using C# and WinForms to enhance security and identification processes.
-Technologies: C#, WinForms, opencv

-Data Structures and Algorithms Practice

-Role: Developer

-Description: Regularly practice and implement various data structures and algorithms to improve problem-solving skills and coding efficiency.
-Technologies: C#

-Fun Facts About Me
-I have a knack for solving complex problems and love diving into new challenges.

-When I'm not coding, you can find me exploring new technologies, reading, or enjoying a good cup of coffee.

-I'm always eager to learn and collaborate on exciting projects.
-Let's Connect!
-Feel free to reach out to me for collaboration, questions, or just to say hi!
-You can find me on LinkedIn